jayantaghoshal/happiness/hardware/localconfig/README.md

 # Localconfig

 Localconfig is a library for reading run time tunable parameter.
 The parameters are stored in a json file on target.
-The default file is located in the /etc but should be moved to a r/w partition.
+The default file is located in the /vendor/etc folder and is copied to /oem_config/localconfig on startup if missing.

 ## Unit test